Unexpected Heroines Of An Indian Box Office Hit: Female Wrestlers

 "And those fights still happen between the father and the daughter," Tiwari jokes.

 India was perhaps primed for a film that grappled with the struggles of girls.
-The treatment of young women has been a central theme in the country's politics and media in recent years — forced by horrific and high-profile incidents like the fatal gang rape of a young woman on a New Delhi bus in 2012.
+The treatment of young women has been a central theme in the country's politics and media in recent years — forced by horrific and high-profile incidents like the fatal gang rape of a young woman on a bus in New Delhi in 2012.

 Indian film critic and journalist Anna M.M.
 Vetticad says Indian movie-goers are eager to see women on the screen portrayed in a new light.
 She says the success of Dangal is excellent news "for those who believe that the hero stalking the heroine, extreme objectification of women, all of the things which have been Hindi film staples so far, are not the only thing that the entire audience wants."